Brisbane bus evacuation

 Roof hatch emergency exit

-The roof hatch is not intended for use when the bus is upright.
+The roof hatch is not for use when the bus is upright.
 Use the service door and window exits if the bus is standing upright.

 To open the hatch if the bus is on its side, follow the directions on the roof hatch.